Do you ever wonder why technology companies push for an increase in H1B visas as part of immigration reform?

 “If our students are to compete successfully for the jobs of the future, we must better prepare them to be lifelong learners and give them a strong foundation in science, technology, engineering and math,” he added.
 “Our goal in fielding the surveys was to uncover ways to encourage interest in STEM among today’s youth — our future leaders.”

 “Inspiring student appreciation and excitement for STEM programs and careers is critical to ensure our nation’s prosperous future.”

 The study’s findings about parent perceptions:

-– Parents who feel STEM should be a priority said they feel this way because they want to ensure the U.S. remains competitive in the global marketplace (53 percent) and to produce the next generation of innovators (51 percent); fewer said it’s to enable students to have well-paying (36 percent) or fulfilling careers (30 percent).
+– Parents who felt STEM should be a priority said they felt this way because they wanted to ensure the U.S. remains competitive in the global marketplace (53 percent) and to produce the next generation of innovators (51 percent); fewer said it’s to enable students to have well-paying (36 percent) or fulfilling careers (30 percent).

 – Nearly four in five STEM college students said they decided to study STEM in high school or earlier (78 percent).
 One in five (21 percent) decided in middle school or earlier.

 – More than half (57 percent) of STEM college students said that before going to college, a teacher or class got them interested in STEM (20 percent).